 In conclusion, end-users don’t care about driving bottom-line gains for your business, they care about the experience and whether or not the product takes something hard and makes it easy for them.
 If you fix their problems, then you’ll get the maximum business ROI.
 And if you want to be successful at delivering a nuanced user experience, hire a small, motivated team.

+If you would like to learn more about this and specifically want to understand some key differences in consulting firms, you should check out your ultimate guide comparing software consulting firms.
 Hope this is helpful to you, and please reach out if you have questions about how to understand the differences between the many existing digital transformation consulting firms.